arenaxr/arena-services-docker/README.md

 ./update-submodules.sh
 ```

-After updating the submodules, to have the updates of built containers (persist, arts, python-rt) reflected live, you will need to restart the services and rebuild the containers as follows.
+After updating the submodules, to have the updates of built containers (persist, account, store, mongodb, web) reflected live, you will need to restart the services and rebuild the containers as follows.

 - For production:
 ```bash